etalab/dashboard-aides-entreprises/docs/_posts/2020-05-05-installation.md

 ---

 --------
-## Development

-### Shortcut
+## Shortcut

-The quickest way to install and run ODAMAP on your computer
+Time is precious.
+The quickest way to install and run ODAMAP on your computer for development :

   ```shell
   ### clone the repository